-Open meetings are held in the spring and autumn with a chance for all members to meet and play with others in their handicap range.
+Two Open Handicap meetings are held every year with a chance for all members to meet and play with others in their handicap range.
 Meetings are held at various golf clubs around the County and there are scratch and handicap prizes including trophies presented by Miss Harris, our first Secretary, and Mrs H H Raphael who was President of the Romford Ladies Club in 1901 and according to Golf Illustrated in that year was not only a patron and official but also a player of note herself.
 There is also an Open Seniors Meeting held each year.

-ELCGA has 1st and 2nd County Teams who play in the East Region division.
-1st team matches are played during County Week each June.
+ELCGA has 1st and 2nd and County Teams who play in the East Region division, competing in County Match days and Second Team match days where each county plays match play against each of the other Counties.
 The East Region comprises of Bedfordshire, Cambs & Hunts, Essex, Hertfordshire, Norfolk, and Suffolk.
-The counties take turns in hosting the event.
-The 2nd team has one-day matches throughout the season, home one year and away the next with the final match being played by all six teams at one venue held in a different county each year.
-The are also Seniors’ one-day matches played against Cambs & Hunts, Suffolk, Middlesex, Surrey and Kent.
+The counties take turns in hosting the events.
+The winner of County Match Days go on to represent the region at England Golf's National finals.
+There are also Seniors’ one-day matches played against Cambs & Hunts, Suffolk, Middlesex, Surrey and Kent.

 Both ELCGA and the Essex Golf Union work together on providing volunteers to undertake USGA Course Rating assessments.
 Essex has a Handicap Adviser who is currently also the East Region Handicap Adviser and any handicapping query should first be directed to her.
 Both men and women can volunteer to be part of the Essex Rules Officials team.
 They are particularly in demand for County Championships and Finals as well as having the opportunity to referee at East Region events.